 Is it any good?

-With simple stories about child-like mishaps, this classic animated movie is both visually and narratively appealing.
+With simple stories about child-like mishaps, this delightful animated tale is both visually and narratively appealing.
 The characters have varied personalities than demonstrate the rich variety one finds in real life.
 Some kids might enjoy comparing a few of the characters to real people in their lives (like the long-winded Owl or the energetic Tigger).
-While full of goofy shenanigans, like Pooh getting stuck in a doorway and Tigger bouncing on everyone, the pace of this film is a bit slower than some more modern fare and might lose the interest of busier kids.
+While full of goofy shenanigans, like Pooh getting stuck in a doorway and Tigger bouncing on everyone, the pace of The Many Adventures of Winnie the Pooh is a bit slower than some more modern fare and might lose the interest of busier kids.

-Families can talk about Tigger's behavior.
+Families can talk about Tigger's behavior in The Many Adventures of Winnie the Pooh.
 Why does he keep jumping on everyone?
 What do the other animals think about his jumping?
 What do they do to try to get him to stop bouncing on them?
 What are some other ways they could try to get him to stop?